SkourtsidisGiorgos/IIoT-Data-Processing-System/doc/Kafka/write_to_db.md

 To use the Connect API to write data to a database, you will need to create a connector that reads data from one or more Kafka topics, transforms the data as needed, and then writes the data to the database.

-Here is a high-level overview of the process:
+High-level overview of the process:

 First, you will need to set up and configure a Kafka Connect cluster.
 This will be a separate cluster from your Kafka broker cluster, and it will be used to run the connectors that you create.